mkoohafkan/mkoohafkan.github.io/_posts/2019-06-01-asynchronous-web-requests-with-curl.md

 (probably) have some identifying information that you can use to link it back to the original request.
-However, this can be a serious issue with POST requests because the data you are sending out is contained in the request body and web service response might not contain *ANY* identifying information.
+However, this can be a serious issue with POST requests because the data you are sending out is contained in the request body, and the web service response might not contain *ANY* identifying information.
 So if you make 5 POST requests and two of them fail, how can you determine *which* requests failed?